sara-nl/spiderdocs/source/Pages/best_practices.rst

 We also advice you to use the scratch file systems as fast temporary storage while running a job.
 Each of the Spider worker nodes has a large scratch area on local SSD.
 Any data that you wish to keep should be written to other storage backends such as dCache before the end of the job.
 The scratch areas are ideal for retrieving the input of a job from dCache during execution or for applications that generate lots of intermediate files that are consumed by other parts of the processing or for generating the job output before copying it back to dCache.
 More about how to use the temporary disk space can be found in our section :ref:`Using scratch <scratch-fs>`.

 In cases that you have multiple jobs that need to access a single set of files that is too large to copy over to scratch, it is possible to use CephFS on home or project space locations for temporarily storing your data, but take into account its limitations compared to dCache in terms of throughput and capacity.
+It is highly recommended that you do not store more than *10,000* files in a single directory on CephFS.
+In terms of file sizes, CephFS is most efficient when you deal with files that are larger than *4MB*.
+Files that are less than *32KB* can be very inefficient.

 .. _managing-data-practices: